 In handwriting, children are taught to form both upper and lower case letters using the cursive script.
 Each letter is taught with an entry and exit stroke to support their transition to joined writing by the end of Year 2.
 The correct formation of letters is then encouraged and practised during their English lessons.

 The children read with an adult weekly.
 We encourage the children to choose their own reading books each week to promote their enjoyment for reading: these books will be on the correct level for each child.
 Children will also have the opportunity for fortnightly library session to further extent their reading for pleasure!
 When reading, children will use their phonics knowledge to decode unknown words and discuss what they have read, finding evidence in the text to support their ideas.
 Children from Year 1 onwards will also take part in daily guided reading with a focus on comprehension skills, particularly inference based questions.

 In Maths, the children will cover a range of mathematical areas including number, calculation, shapes, measure and handling data.
 Our Maths sessions are very practical and children will have the opportunity to work both independently and with an adult.
 In each lesson, the children will work on mental maths skills which promote their understanding of number and provide an opportunity to discuss new mathematical vocabulary.

-Early learning in number and calculation in Reception follows the Development Matters EYFS documentation, when children move into Year 1 the Maths curriculum is designed to build on progressively from the content and methods established in the Early Years Foundation Stage, and this continues to build progressively throughout Year 2, where the children gain the skills and knowledge by the end of the year to move confidently into the Phase 2 curriculum.
+Early learning in number and calculation in Reception follows the Development Matters EYFS documentation, when children move into Year 1 the Maths curriculum is designed to build on progressively from the content and methods established in the Early Years Foundation Stage.

 Each morning, the children start the day with purposeful morning learning.
 This can be English or Maths based, such as spellings, handwriting or times tables.